-Important Dates for Camp:
+Important Staff Dates for 2018:

-Camper Hours: Main Camp: 9 AM to 3:15 PM; Before/After Care: 7:30 AM to 6 PM
+- Main Camp: 9 AM to 3:15 PM

 Group Leader/Counselor (age 18+): College students and young (at heart) teachers.
 Each group of children is led by a Group Leader who fills the role of parent, friendship coach, teacher, and social worker as needed.
 The Group Leader is the true leader of the group, responsible for everything from attendance to overall happiness.
 The Group Leader also oversees their Ass’t-Counselor(s).
 Group Leaders assist specialists at elective activities, and if qualified, can lead a select few.